Congratulations!

 Competition Wardrobe

 Private Interview: Miss and Teen will compete in a private interview with the judges.
 Wardrobe will be professional attire, appropriate for a business interview.
-Miss and Teen interviews will be 10 minutes including a 30 second opening and a 30 second closing statement.
+Miss interviews will be 10 minutes including a 30 second opening and a 30 second closing statement.
+Teens will be a total of 8 minutes with a 30 second opening and a 30 second closing.

 Opening Number: Miss and Teen will be asked to wear a black cocktail dress of their choosing.
 The opening number will not have a dance, but rather a walking pattern with an introduction of yourself and area of schooling.
 This will be discussed in rehearsal.
 Accessories and shoes are the contestant’s choice.

-Miss On-Stage Question: the question will be written by the judges and a continuation of your job interview.
+Miss and Teen On-Stage Conversation: the question will be written by the judges and a continuation of your job interview.
 Answer will be timed and cannot exceed 20 seconds.
+Teen question will be based on their CSI.
 Outfit will be your opening number black cocktail dress.

-Health and Fitness: Miss and Teen will be asked to wear aerobic/activewear of their choosing - click Here for examples of silhouettes.
+Health and Fitness: Miss and Teen will be required to wear REBEL aerobic/activewear of their choosing - click Here for examples of silhouettes.
 Candidates will model activewear with poses that demonstrate their commitment to a healthy lifestyle.

 Talent: Miss and Teen Talent up to 90 seconds maximum